VictoKu1/IndustrialControlSystemCyberAttackDetectingCourse/ReadME.md

 ## Docker usage instructions:

-1. Pip requirements for the Jupyter notebook and the UI:
+1. Upgrade pip and install requirements for the Jupyter notebook and the UI:
 ```
+    pip install --upgrade pip
     pip install -r requirements.txt
 ```